budlabs/i3ass/README.md

 ---

 There is no oneline way to describe what **i3ass** does.
-And some of the scripts are rather complex, To get an idea I suggest taking a look in the [wiki] or the individual readme files for each script (linked in the table below).
+And some of the scripts are rather complex.
+The links in the table below, will take you to the wiki page for the script.

 |**file**  |     **function**          |
 |:---------|:--------------------------|